The following limitations govern courses taken for credit by cross-registration.

 Changes in enrollment in cross-registered courses must occur by the add/drop deadline of the Graduate School of Design or of the other school, whichever date is earlier.
 A student must file an add/drop petition as required for GSD courses (described above).

-Cross-Registration deadlines for GSD students can be found on the Student Cross-Registration Portal.
+The cross-registration deadlines for GSD students can be found in the my.harvard Course Search, by clicking on the Cross-Registration Dates tab.

 When cross-registering, students must abide by the dates and policies of the school in which the course is offered, unless the GSD deadlines are earlier (petitions are always due by the earlier deadline).
-Information on individual school cross-registration dates and policies can be found on the Student Cross-Registration portal or on the individual school websites listed below.
+Information on individual school cross-registration dates and policies can be found on the splash page of the my.harvard Course Search, or on the individual school websites listed below.

 GSD students who wish to audit a course should make arrangements directly with the instructor.
 Audited courses are not recorded on transcripts.
 Students from outside of the GSD who wish to audit a GSD course should speak with the registrar in order to acquire a petition to audit.